surfacesyntacticud/guidelines/content/docs/general_guideline/Syntactic_relations/macrosyntaxe/_index.md

 # Macrosyntax relations

-In this part we will present relations that we use to analyse relations beyond the microsyntactic analysis between a governor and its dependant.
+In this part we will present the relations used to analyse relations beyond the microsyntactic analysis between a governor and its dependant.

 We call this type of analysis `macrosyntax`.